-- Students will demonstrate an ability to interpret and teach biblical and theological truths that promote spiritual growth in a local church or ministry. - A. Students will be able to create and lead a comprehensive discipleship strategy and the spiritual growth process for a church or ministry. - B. Students will demonstrate the importance of a disciplemaking strategy and discipleship for the individual, church, and denomination. - 3.
-Students will demonstrate knowledge and understanding of disciple-making principles, processes, and strategies in and through churches and its ministries. - Students will demonstrate growth in personal and spiritual maturity.
+- Students will demonstrate an ability to interpret and teach biblical and theological truths that promote spiritual growth in a local church or ministry. - 2.
+A. Students will be able to create and lead a comprehensive discipleship strategy and the spiritual growth process for a church or ministry. - B. Students will demonstrate the importance of a disciple-making strategy and discipleship for the individual, church, and denomination. - 3.
+Students will demonstrate knowledge and understanding of disciple-making principles, processes, and strategies in and through the church and its ministries. - 4.
+Students will demonstrate growth in personal and spiritual maturity.